DataONEorg/sem-prov-design/docs/science-scenarios/mstmip-scenario.rst

 - Output provenance relationship visualization is MSTMIP-PROVENANCE-RELATIONSHIP-VISUALIZATION
     - The visualization provided by DataONE

-- Usability: Scientist can filter MSTMIP-OUTPUT-RECORDED-SCRIPT-EXECUTION-LIST
+- Usability:
-    - by execution date, time, input dataset, input derived dataset, output dataset, ...
+    - Scientist can filter MSTMIP-OUTPUT-RECORDED-SCRIPT-EXECUTION-LIST by execution date, time, input dataset, input derived dataset, output dataset, ...

-- Usability: scientist can view relationships between items in MSTMIP-PROVENANCE-RELATIONSHIP-LIST
+    - Scientist can view relationships between items in MSTMIP-PROVENANCE-RELATIONSHIP-LIST

-- Usability: scientist can select desired MsTMIP data products and send them to DataONE
+    - Scientist can select desired MsTMIP data products and send them to DataONE

 Step 2: Instrumenting and running terrestrial biospheric models
 ---------------------------------------------------------------